-The assets in the deceased's estate include:
+The assets in the deceased's estate are:

-- The moneys in the deceased's bank account with [name of bank], numbered [account number]. - Moneys and paintings of an unknown value held by [name of arts centre], an art centre where the deceased was a member. - [OTHER]
+- 1 The moneys in the deceased's bank account with [name of bank], numbered [account number]. - 2 Moneys and paintings of an unknown value held by [name of arts centre], an art centre where the deceased was a member. - 3 [OTHER]